Rate-limiter usage

 // The code / function to rate limit, called it here

-Note the method throws an error when the rate-limiter is in open state or isolated state.
+Note the method throws an error when the rate-limiter is blocked.

 Applying rate-limiter on only erros